Photo by Shelby Killingsworth

 By SHELBY KILLINGSWORTH, staff writer

-David Casey is the new vice principal at the Sidney C. Huntington School.
+David Casey is the new assistant principal at the Sidney C. Huntington School.

 Mr. Casey would like to meet students and help them with their education.
 He also wanted to bring his experience as a principal at other schools here to Galena, and he is open to helping out in any club.
 Mr. Casey is happy that he and his wife Sutton moved here, and they’re pleasantly surprised about Galena.